HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/0-graphql/index.md

 ### Creating and sending queries

-Queries are written in GraphQL language and sent to the API using **HTTP POST method** with **"application/graphql"** as Content-Type.
+Queries are written in GraphQL language and sent to the API using **HTTP POST method** with either **"application/graphql"** or **"application/json"** as Content-Type.
 <br/>Queries are used to define what type of data and what fields of the data are requested.
 <br/>The API returns a result corresponding to the query in **JSON** format.

-For example, the following query would request a stop with id `HSL:1173434` and return its name and coordinates:
+The following queries would request a stop with id `HSL:1173434` and return its name and coordinates:

+**Content-Type: "application/graphql"**
 ```
 {
   stop(id: "HSL:1173434") {